TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Gettext/Index.rst

 title, description, link, alternative

-Additionally, since TYPO3 CMS 6.2, any data in the "sys_file_metadata" table can be accessed too.
+Additionally, any data in the "sys_file_metadata" table can be accessed too.

 See the :ref:`FILES cObject for usage examples <cobj-files-examples>`.